Meterius/vuex-typescript-support/README.md

 recursive type definitions may not terminate since they could expect the generic parameter to not extend something after some amount of recursion.

+If the error occurs at the createTypeStore call it is probably due to not explicitly settings the createTypeStore generic parameter to the used StoreDefinition (see example/basic-store/implementation.ts for an example)

+In general if the error occurs at any generic type alias or generic function you probably need to explicitly fill in the generic parameter.

 ## Limitations

 Since Typescript does not allow for augmenting keys, it is